 Here are a few tips to help get you in shape for working outdoors and rucking gear to your next location.

-A great way to practice carrying weight is to use a sandbag.
+A great way to mimic mass weight like that is to use a sandbag.

 Break them in slowly and be ready for later long distance hiking.